Blog

 Defect Grading

-• Primary: Full black beans, full sour, fungus-damaged, foreign matter.
-Just one of these can heavily penalize a lot.
+• Primary: Full black beans, full sour, fungus-damaged, foreign matter—any of these can heavily penalize a lot.

-• Secondary: Broken, chipped, immature, partial black, parchment fragments.
-These are more tolerated but still impact score and roasting performance.
+• Secondary: Broken, chipped, immature, partial black, parchment fragments—tolerated to a degree but still affecting cup quality.

-According to SCA green grading protocol, a 350g sample must have no primary defects and a very limited number of secondary defects to qualify as specialty.
-We log and monitor defect trends at the lot level for specific coffees when we notice irregularities from the given standards, allowing us to trace quality issues back to specific processing or harvest decisions.
+According to SCA green grading protocol, a 350g sample must have no primary defects and very few secondary defects to qualify as specialty.
+We track defect trends at the lot level to trace quality issues back to harvest or processing decisions.

 Final Checks and Export

-After milling, we cup pre-shipment samples again to ensure nothing changed during hulling or bagging.
-Coffees are packed in 60-70 kg jute bags with GrainPro liners or vacuum bags/boxes to prevent moisture and contamination during shipment.
-Containers are inspected, sealed, and tracked to the local port (in landlocked countries like Ethiopia, this means Djibouti, for Uganda/Rwanda it’s Mombasa or Dar Es Salam).
+After milling, pre-shipment cuppings ensure the coffee’s quality hasn’t changed during hulling or bagging.
+Coffees are packed in 60–70 kg jute bags with GrainPro liners or vacuum-sealed bags to protect moisture and prevent contamination.
+Containers are inspected, sealed, and tracked to local ports, such as Djibouti, Mombasa, or Dar Es Salaam.

-Our quality control isn’t about just saying "yes" or "no" to a lot.
-We aim to work with producers to help improve quality over time.
-This means cupping feedback, fermentation trials, and selective separation of high-scoring microlots.
+Our quality control isn’t just a pass/fail check.
+We work with producers to continuously improve quality through cupping feedback, fermentation trials, and selective separation of high-scoring microlots.

-By understanding the science and logistics behind grading and export, you can become a better buyer, a more informed roaster, and a stronger partner in the supply chain.
+By understanding the science, grading protocols, and export logistics behind specialty coffee, you become a better buyer, a more informed roaster, and a stronger partner in the global coffee supply chain.

 Written by